Time-Varying Optimization of Networked Systems with Human Preferences: Performance Analysis

-Before proceeding, we point out that the assumption on the error is supported by empirical evidences; an example for the shape-constrained GP is provided in Figure~\ref{fig:grad_error}, which illustrates the estimated function and the estimated derivative for different numbers of noisy functional evaluations.
+\begin{assumption} $\exists~\bar{E}^t < \infty$ such that $\bbE[\|\be^t\|^2|\mathcal{F}_t] \leq \bar{E}^t$, $\forall~t$. \end{assumption} Notice that the error $\be^t$ is not assumed to have zero mean, since the GP may introduce a bias in the estimated gradient.
+Assumption~\ref{as:error} presumes that the expected value of $\|\be^t\|^2$ is bounded; this is consistent with standard assumptions in the context of inexact gradient methods and stochastic gradient methods (see, e.g.,~\cite{bertsekas2000gradient,gower2019sgd}).
+We also note that $\bar{E}^t$ can be taken to be the Bayes errors for regression with GPs; in fact,~\cite{jrnl_wang} showed that the error of the GP regression is higher than the error incurred by the shape-constrained GP regression.
+We point out that Assumption~\ref{as:error} is also supported by empirical evidences; an example for the shape-constrained GP is provided in Figure~\ref{fig:grad_error}, which illustrates the estimated function and the estimated derivative for different numbers of noisy functional evaluations.
 With these standard assumptions in place, the next section will provide performance bounds for the proposed algorithm.